arrowhealth/bridge-sdk/README.md

 ### Single Sign-On (SSO)

-Bridge also allows you to integrate into its authentication layer using well known authentication protocols such as OIDC.
+Bridge also allows you to integrate into its authentication layer using well known authentication protocols such as OIDC and SAML.
 Your application can launch without the need for the user to login each time.

 ### Real-time interaction and feedback